-Navigating the UM-Flint campus can sometimes be daunting to new students, and even returning students!
-There has been a brand new building expansion since most classes went online a few semesters ago, and we might have forgotten about our favorite study spots.
-Have no fear, here is a comprehensive list of the best areas in which to study across campus.
+Navigating the UM-Flint campus can sometimes be daunting to new students and even returning students!
+Have no fear; here is a comprehensive list of the best areas in which to study across campus.

 10. First Floor French Hall